 7. Visit Union Station

 Located at 1100 Liberty Avenue Pittsburgh, PA 15222 is a historic train station that is still in active use.
 Don’t get this confused with the Grand Concourse, which is a train station turned restaurant.
 We visited both and the Grand Concourse is definitely worth a visit as well.
 If you are not in the mood for a pricey dinner in their elaborate dining room, belly up to the bar.
-The bar hosts tons of art deco features, offers great happy hours specials and you can still peak inside the famous dining room for a glimpse of gorgeous interior.
+The bar hosts tons of art deco features offers great happy hours specials and you can still peek inside the famous dining room for a glimpse of the gorgeous interior.

 8.)
 Visit the Strip District and eat lunch at Gaucho Parilla